Your Cart is empty

 The idea of the balayage effect is that it’s a gradual addition of colour throughout the length of your hair.
 This much-loved timeless highlight style is designed to replicate the sun-kissed, natural tones that we have as children, before noticeable regrowth lines set in, while a root drag is a form of a balayage highlight technique with the opposite approach.
 A root drag is used to blend out the natural roots, therefore basing your colour and style around your roots.
 The main difference is in the technique in which balayage highlights are created using strokes of colours carefully placed in the right places in your hair from end to root, while root drag works its way downwards from your root to ends.

 Whether your blending in your grown-out roots by doing a root drag or adding some sun-kissed highlights to the ends, we have got you covered even for beginners, these tips are easy!
-Read on for some of the top tips you need for achieving healthy, shiny highlights during the lockdown.
+Read on for some of the top tips you need for achieving healthy, shiny highlights.

 - A tint brush